Me-MyselfAndI/RouteSeekerYeti_NEW/README.md

 # RouteSeeker_Yeti

-This RouteSeeker project is an autonomous generator of autonomous strategy: depending on the actions of our allies, this code generates a path that scores as much points for the autonomous as possible.
+This RouteSeeker project is an AI for generation of autonomous strategy in FIRST Robotics Competition: depending on the actions of our allies, this code generates a path that scores as much points for the autonomous period as possible.
 Then, it translates that strategy into the robot code.
-This way, the robot can have as optimal of an autonomous as possible.
-The path generator is based on machine learning and vector algebra.
+The path generator is based on reinforcement learning principles.
-The code is adjustable for each new year's game.
+The code is easily adjustable for each new year's game.

 Last UPD: 11/19/2020: Added compatibility between the maps in Python and Java parts of the code.
 Now, only one scheme of the field is needed.